The right to die with dignity

-Language is the door to a culture
+Language is the door to culture

 The National Education Federation (FNE) is warning of a decline in the Portuguese language education abroad.
 We are therefore going to discuss Portuguese mini-expressions with only one consonant and the letter ‘a‘.